vtex/faststore/docs/how-to-create-banner-search.md

 ### Adding the Banner on UI

-You can access the banner data, on the AboveTheFold component.
+You can access the banner data on the `AboveTheFold` component.

 ```tsx
 // src/@vtex/gatsby-theme-store/views/search/AboveTheFold.tsx